What is Human Resource Development (HRD)?

 The HRD Matrix shows the interrelationships between HRD instruments, processes, outcomes and organizational effectiveness.

-These include performance appraisal, counseling, role analysis, potential development, training, communication policies, job rotations, rewards, job enrichment programs, etc.
+These include performance appraisal, counselling, role analysis, potential development, training, communication policies, job rotations, rewards, job enrichment programs, etc.

 These instruments may vary depending on the size of the organization, the internal environment, the support and commitment of the top management, the competitive policies, etc.